ShubhaMahesh/SchumannCitywalk/README.md

 # SchumannCitywalk

-An Android app to explore notable sights related to Schumann, music, and architecture in Leipzig.
+An Android app to explore notable sights related to Schumann, music, and architecture in Zwickau.

 ## Features